Korri/bookmarklets/README.md

 PasswordGen
 -----------

-I made this one a few years ago, but I still use it, creates a popup, allowing to generate a random password, if an input is on focus, the password is directly entered into it.
+I made this one a few years ago, but I still use it, creates a popup, allowing to generate a random password, if an input is focused, the password is directly typed into it.

 **Link:** http://jsfiddle.net/czhGa/